ABOUT BOB WILSON

 BIOGRAPHY

-Born in 1945 in central Illinois, Bob began his life surrounded by music.
-His father, Floyd, was a highly influential and prolific educator who pioneered music programs in the area.
+Born in 1945 in Southern Illinois, Bob began his life surrounded by music.
+His father, Floyd, was a highly influential educator and music director who pioneered music programs in the suburban area.
+His mother, Sybil, was a registered nurse and a prominent and loving support in Bob's life.

-Bob's first year at Barrington, stationed in front of a wall of chemical glazes.
-1968
+Bob's early years at Barrington, stationed in front of a wall of chemical glazes. c.
+1970

 Bob supervises a student-faculty art show c.
 1972